-This document has been prepared by CEN /TC 47, "Atomizing oil burners and their components - Function - safety - testing".
+This document (prEN 230:2004) has been prepared by Technical Committee CEN/TC 47 "Atomising oil burners and their components-Function-safety-testing", the secretariat of which is held by DIN.

-This document is currently submitted to the CEN Enquiry.
+This document is currently submitted to the Formal Vote.